All Episodes

 They were claiming out there that the Republican Party, the audience, was bloodthirsty.

-A bunch of practically vampires, a Republican audience, bloodthirsty.
+A bunch of practically vampires.

 They love state executions.

-Greatest people on earth never did a thing wrong except be born in this country, victimized by the white run world.
+They love putting to death innocent minority people, greatest people on earth, never did a thing wrong except be born in this country, victimized by the white-run world.

 So all they're doing there is claiming that the Republican audience is a bunch of bloodthirsty killers reveling in the death of others when in fact they were supporting Texas enforcing its laws.